atreyasha/spp-explainability/docs/develop.md

                 papers, as well as the 2019 paper if possible

-        2. Add visual of STE function along with single-line (min-max) and partial function equation representations
+        2. Add visual of STE function along with single-line (min-max) and partial function equation representations -\> perhaps use internal tikz code for this

     3. Legacy SoPa